superhornet/ws/README.md

 ## The backend application for WeStack

-Intended implementation will handle the following components & services
+Currently implemented:

 * TypeScript
 * Express.js
 * NodeJS
-* Unit Tests via node:test
+* Tests via node:test (with code coverage)
-* BDD via cucumber-ts
 * TypeDoc

-* Code Coverage via node:test
+Roadmap / not yet implemented:

+* BDD via cucumber-ts (the `test:cucumber` script exists but there are no `.feature` files yet)
 * Mermaid for diagrams

-Possible implementation of ProtoBuf.
+* ProtoBuf

-Possible implementation of Web interface running on NGINX.
+* Web interface running on NGINX

-Possible implementation of Flutter UI.
+* Flutter UI

 ## Environment